CSC207-2024F-UofT/Lab3/README.md

 - src/test/java: directory containing the test files for our project (note that it is automatically marked as the Test Sources Root)

 Note: sometimes you may need to right-click the `pom.xml` file and select `Maven -> Reload project' if you don't see the sources root folders marked automatically.
+You can visit this Intellij page to learn how to tell if a folder has been marked as a source root, along with other status colours: https://www.jetbrains.com/help/idea/content-roots.html#folder-categories.

 Note: For those interested, you can read the Maven documentation to learn about the `mvn` commands (like Git, Maven has a command line interface) but for our purposes you can use the IntelliJ interface to run and test your code as you have been doing.